Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 The key business requirements for this project are as follows:

 - **Business requirement 1**
-  - 1 Difference between average and variability image for each class ( healthy and powdery mildew)
+  - Difference between average and variability image for each class ( healthy and powdery mildew)
-  - 2 The differences between average healthy and average powdery mildew cherry leaves
+  - The differences between average healthy and average powdery mildew cherry leaves
-  - 3 An image montage for each class.
+  - An image montage for each class.
 - **Business requirement 2**
   - Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.

+## Mapping of Business Requirements to Data Visualization & ML Tasks with User Stories

+### Business Requirement 1: Visual Differentiation

+- Conduct a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

+#### Mapped to Data Visualization Tasks

+- Generate average and variability image plots for both classes (healthy and mildew).
+- Create image montage per class (random samples).
+- Compute pixel-level difference between healthy and mildew average images.

+#### User Stories:

+- As a farm analyst, I want to compare average and variability images, so that I can identify consistency or irregularities across leaf classes.
+- As a quality inspector, I want to visualize differences between healthy and infected leaves, so that I can validate manual inspection criteria.
+- As a stakeholder with no ML knowledge, I want an intuitive image montage, so that I can see patterns without understanding model math.

+### Business Requirement 2: Predictive Classification

+- Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.

+#### Mapped to Machine Learning Tasks

+- Train a Convolutional Neural Network (CNN) on image data.
+- Apply data augmentation for generalization.
+- Evaluate performance using accuracy/loss metrics and test set predictions.
+- Export model and class index mappings for real-time use.

+#### User Stories:

+- As an IT Manager, I want an accurate predictive model, so that we can automate mildew detection and reduce manual effort.
+- As a farm technician, I want to upload a leaf image and receive a prediction, so that I can act quickly in the field.
+- As an executive, I want to see accuracy and performance visuals, so that I can trust the model before approving deployment.

 ### Goal